DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

         sudo make install
         cmake --version

-then you would need to install ninja, gcc-multilib and g++-multilib
+next you would need to install ninja, gcc-multilib and g++-multilib

 	.. code-block:: console